keonpark1989/MIE1624-Data-Science-and-Analytics/Twitter Sentiment Analysis for Canadian Federal Election/readme.md

 # Analyzing tweets to get sentiment values
-# Produced insights on predictions of Canadian Federal Election 2015 based on analyzed tweets
+### Produced insights on predictions of Canadian Federal Election 2015 based on analyzed tweets
+### Unzip 'classified_tweets.txt' first to begin loading your dataset